sig-kill/wrtag/README.md

 - `.Release` - The full MusicBrainz release object (see [`type Release struct {`](https://github.com/sentriz/wrtag/blob/master/musicbrainz/musicbrainz.go))
 - `.Track` - The current track being processed (see [`type Track struct {`](https://github.com/sentriz/wrtag/blob/master/musicbrainz/musicbrainz.go))
-- `.TrackNum` - The track number (integer)
+- `.TrackNum` - The track number (integer, starting at 1)
+- `.Tracks` - The list of tracks in the release
+- `.ReleaseDisambiguation` - A string for release and release group disambiguation
 - `.IsCompilation` - Boolean indicating if this is a compilation album
-- `.Ext` - The file extension including the dot (e.g., ".flac")
+- `.Ext` - The file extension for the current track, including the dot (e.g., ".flac")

 ## Helper functions

-Several helper functions are available to format your paths:
+In addition to what's provided by Go [text/template](https://pkg.go.dev/text/template), several helper functions are available to format your paths:

 | Function              | Description                            | Example                                       |
 | --------------------- | -------------------------------------- | --------------------------------------------- |